Qiskit/qiskit-metapackage/README.md

 Qiskit consists of elements and components and it is our goal to have all the elements and components install using this mega package.
-However, currently some still are not included in the default pip and need to be installed following instructions in there individual packages (this will be fixed in the next update)
+However, currently some still are not included in the default pip and need to be installed following instructions in their individual packages (this will be fixed in the next update)

 ### Qiskit Elements